poulsbopete/snortai/README.md

 2. "What does the Stream5 TCP packet out of state error mean?"
 3. "How can I fix the Frag3 fragment reassembly failures?"
 4. "What's causing the HTTP Inspect preprocessor to fail?"

+The AI will analyze these alerts and provide insights into why Snort failed and how to address each issue.

 ## Project Structure